Drawdown: From Practice to Theory and Back Again: Empirical Analysis of Drawdown Risk

 \textbf{An increase in serial correlation increases drawdown risk.} To see how temporal dependence affects risk measures, we use Monte Carlo simulation to generate an autoregressive AR(1) model:

 with varying values for the autoregressive parameter $\kappa$ (while $\epsilon$ is Gaussian with variance 0.01), and calculate volatility, Expected Shortfall, and Conditional Expected Drawdown of each simulated autoregressive time series.
 Figure \ref{kappa} displays the results.
-All three risk measures are affected by the increase in the value of the autoregressive parameter, but the increase is steepest by far for CED.
+All three risk measures were affected by the increase in the value of the autoregressive parameter, but the increase is steepest by far for CED.
 We next use maximum likelihood to fit the AR(1) model to the daily time series of US Equity and US Government Bonds on a 6-month rolling basis to obtain time series of estimated $\kappa$ values for each asset.
 The correlations of the time series of $\kappa$ with the time series of 6-month rolling volatility, Expected Shortfall, and Conditional Expected Drawdown are shown in Table \ref{kappa_corr}.
 The correlations are substantially higher for US Equity across all three risk measures.
-Note that for both assets, the correlation with the autoregressive parameter is highest for CED.
-Figure \ref{kappa_ced} contains the scatter plots of the time series of estimated $\kappa$ parameters for US Equity and US Bonds against their time series of their CED.
+Note that for both asset classes, the correlation with the autoregressive parameter is highest for CED.
+Figure \ref{kappa_ced} contains the scatter plots of estimated $\kappa$ parameters for US Equity and US Bonds against their CED. \\

 \textbf{An increase in serial correlation increases drawdown risk concentrations.} We now show how temporal dependence is manifest in the drawdown risk contributions.
 Figure \ref{frc_data} shows the fractional risk contributions over the entire period 1982--2013 of US Equity to the balanced 60/40 portfolio for three risk measures, volatility, ES, and CED, based on daily data.
-The fractional contributions of US Equity to volatility and ES are large (over 90\%) and close in magnitude.
-For CED, however, the concentration is less pronounced, which means that the contribution of US Bonds to drawdown risk exceeds its contribution to volatility and shortfall risk.
+The fractional contributions of US Equity to volatility and ES were large (over 90\%) and close in magnitude.
+For CED, however, the concentration was less pronounced, which means that the contribution of US Bonds to drawdown risk exceeded its contribution to volatility and shortfall risk.
 A candidate explanation is temporal dependence: while bonds systematically have lower volatility and shortfall risk than do equities, they do occasionally suffer from extended periods of consecutive losses.

 To test this hypothesis, we simulate the returns $r_E$ and $r_B$ to two assets $E$ and $B$ representing equities and bonds, respectively, with an autoregressive AR(1) model:

 and